AEW Dynamite preview: Wednesday's New Year's Smash lineup - Pro Wrestling Dot Net

 -Thunder Rosa vs. Jade Cargill in a TNT Title tournament semifinal match.

-Powell’s POV: AEW also announced Adam Cole vs. Bryan Danielson for the AEW Championship for Dynamite’s January 5 premiere on TBS.
+Powell’s POV: AEW also announced Hangman Page vs. Bryan Danielson for the AEW Championship for Dynamite’s January 5 premiere on TBS.
 Wednesday’s Dynamite will be live from Jacksonville, Florida at Daily’s Place.
 Join Jake Barnett for our weekly live review of Dynamite on Wednesday at 7CT/8ET.
 My AEW Dynamite same night audio reviews are available each week for Dot Net Members.

 We are looking for reports from the AEW event in Jacksonville.
 If you are going to this show or another upcoming show and want to help, email me at dotnetjason@gmail.com